Last week saw a number if the major Spanish Banks report their first quarters figures.

 Profits started to show some recovery and bad debts for mortgages look to have reached their peak with most Banks showing a small decline in the percentage of bad debts coming onto the books.

 Last year Bank profits were hit by new provisioning rules which were implemented both on demand from the EU and the Bank of Spain.
 The Spanish Banks now looking good shape to pass the next stress test due soon even for the likes of the government owned Bankia group.

 BBVA the second largest Bank by capitalization was one of the few Banks to report lower profits which may have come as a surprise to the market.

 Which Spanish Banks showed overall improvement in profits

 Bankinter one of the big 6 saw profits increase although they were very slightly below market expectations.
-Bankinter has one of the lowest bad debt ratios at just over 5% with the average being closer to 13%.
+Bankinter has one of the lowest bad debt ratios for mortgages at just over 5% with the average being closer to 13%.
 The lower bad debt ratio is partly due to the fact that Bankinter did a lot of its lending during the peak times with finds from GMAC the book of which was sold onto investment funds very quickly into the crisis.
 Bankinter also sold on much of its personal loan book.
 Bankinter is benefiting from a speedy and pragmatic approach to the situation the Banks found themselves in a few years ago.